-Based on observation in State University of Medan, after interviewed 30 students still 7 persons can describe what biotechnology meant and they are still said just 75% of the biotechnology material can be mastered.
+In State University of Medan, after interviewed 20 students still 5 person can describe what biotechnology meant and they all still said that just 50-75% of the biotechnology material can be mastered.
 However, 20 students agreed that biotechnology is good for human life.